-The relevant interview for the purpose of admission to the territory is carried out by the BAMF in person, with the presence of an interpreter.
+The relevant interview for admission to the territory is carried out by the BAMF in person, with the presence of an interpreter.
 Whereas the BAMF has a branch office in the facility of Frankfurt/Main Airport, for procedures at the airports of Munich and Hamburg officials travel to the facility from Munich when interviews need to be conducted.
-At the new airport in Berlin, opened in October 2020, an "entry
+At the new airport in Berlin, opened in October 2020, an 'entry and exit centre' is planned which would also accommodate BAMF staff for the airport procedure, according to the Federal Ministry of the Interior (see Airport detention facilities).